 Financial Aid Code of Conduct

 The Higher Education Opportunity Act conditions the eligibility of educational institutions to participate in Title IV programs on the development of and compliance with a code of conduct prohibiting conflicts of interest for its financial aid personnel [HEOA § 487(a)(25)].
-Officers, employees and agents of the College of Mount St. Joseph (MSJ) are required to comply with this code of conduct.
-The following specific provisions bring MSJ into compliance with the federal law [HEOA § 487(e)].
+Officers, employees and agents of Mount St. Joseph University (MSJU) are required to comply with this code of conduct.
+The following specific provisions bring MSJU into compliance with the federal law [HEOA § 487(e)].

-- Neither MSJ as an institution nor any individual officer, employee or agent shall enter into any revenue-sharing arrangements with any lender.
+- Neither MSJU as an institution nor any individual officer, employee or agent shall enter into any revenue-sharing arrangements with any lender.

 - direct borrowers to or assign, through award packaging or other methods, the borrower's private (alternative) loan to a particular lender; or

 - refuse to certify, or delay certification of, any loan based on the borrower's selection of a particular lender or guaranty agency.

 MSJU shall not request or accept from any lender any offer of funds to be used for private education loans, including funds for an opportunity pool loan, to students in exchange for the institution providing concessions or promises regarding providing the lender with: